Harmful Algal Blooms

-- Do not let pets or livestock drink or go into the water or go near the scum
+- Do not let pets or livestock drink or go into the water, or go near the scum on shore

-- Do not eat fish or shellfish from these waters
+- Do not eat fish or shellfish from the water

-Exposure to blue-green algae can cause rashes, skin and eye irritation, allergic reactions, gastrointestinal upset, and other effects.
-At high levels, exposure can result in serious illness or death, according to the California Department of Public Health.
+Exposure to HAB can cause rashes, skin and eye irritation, allergic reactions, gastrointestinal upset and other effects.
+At high concentrations, exposure can result in serious illness or death.
+For more information, see California Water Quality Monitoring Council HAB Portal.

 What about my pets?

-Keep pets out of water with blue-green algae blooms.
-Dogs are especially vulnerable to getting sick and there have been reports through the years of dogs dying following exposure associated with drinking the water and licking algae from their fur after wading/swimming in water with blue-green algae blooms.
+Keep pets out of water with harmful algal blooms.
+Dogs are especially vulnerable to getting sick and there have been reports of dogs dying following exposure associated with drinking the water or licking algae from their fur after wading or swimming in water with blooms.